YourPlace-Network/ChromeExtension/README.md

 ## Distributed Social Media
 This is the Chrome Extension for YourPlace, a distributed social media platform that gives complete sovereignty back to users.
 You own your content creation, publishing, consumption and follower relationships.

-The extension enabled embeds and rich social media features on any website.
-It is designed to work with the (https://yourplace.network/download)[YourPlace Server]
+The extension enabled embeds and rich social media features on many websites.
+Currently supported sites include:
+* Twitter
+* YouTube

+It is designed to work with the [YourPlace Server](https://yourplace.network/download)

 #### Running & Testing
 1. Clone this repository